Driving lessons in Walthamstow

 Enter your postcode above to check lesson prices in your local area of Walthamstow.

 In 1086 Walthamstow was recorded as Wilcumestou in The Doomsday Book, which meant “The Place of Welcome.”
 A millennium later and Walthamstow is just as welcoming - especially for learner drivers!
 Gone are the carts and cattle.
 Instead, there’s an assortment of roads that’ll turn you into a real all-rounder when it comes to driving.
-With one of our top-rated local instructors at your side, you’ll be passing in no time!

 When you’re starting out, your instructor will direct you around the quieter roads of Walthamstow so you can get to grips with the basics of driving.
 Cherrydown Avenue is our favourite.
 It’s a wide residential road, perfect for practising clutch control, signalling, and moving off and stopping.
 There are plenty of other roads like it in Walthamstow, so you’ll be spoilt for choice!